SinkJ1/delivery-service/README.md

-# delivery-service guide how to run unit tests
+# Guide how to run unit tests

 The functionality of my application demonstrated with tests.
 To run tests please: